 A quick note here: It’s important to remember that there’s no universally “perfect” amount of sleep — everyone is different.
 The Mayo Clinic says adults usually need seven to nine hours of sleep each night, but some people may need more sleep than that, while others may function fine on less.
 It’s important to understand that “enough sleep” is a personal measure, which means people who need a ton of sleep may feel sleep deprived even if they get seven or eight hours each night.

 Sleep deprivation isn’t just an issue for adults.
 Teenagers across America are also extremely sleep-deprived.
-The National Sleep Foundation estimates only 15 percent of teens get the right amount of sleep each night.
+Stanford Children’s Health estimates that 70% of teenagers aren’t getting the recommended 8 to 10 hours of sleep each night.

 What Are The Symptoms Of Sleep Deprivation?

 According to the American Academy of Sleep Medicine, the main symptom of sleep deprivation is excessive daytime sleepiness.
 Being super tired during the day likely signals that you did not get enough rest the night before.

 - Having trouble focusing or learning new things